 Pumpkin can be a great digestive aid for dogs and cats.
 The first “recipe” is one of the easiest treats you can make.
 Simply open a can of pumpkin (NOT PIE FILLING) and scoop it out into ice cube trays.

 To help get in the spirit, we used a fun candy mold similar to this one.

 Freeze until solid.
 You can store them in a plastic container or freezer bag.

 Darla, my sister’s Pomeranian, the official taste tester for this shoot, loved her job!

 The second recipe is a little more involved but still falls under the “VERY EASY” category.
-These pumpkin balls have only a few ingredients are perfect for my allergy prone dog, Nelly.
+These pumpkin balls have only a few ingredients and are perfect for my allergy-prone dog, Nelly.

-I found the recipe for No Bake Pumpkin Oat Dog Treats by Two Little Cavaliers.
-They are perfect as a food topper, treat, or a pill pocket.
+I found the recipe for No-Bake Pumpkin Oat Dog Treats by Two Little Cavaliers.
+They are perfect as a food topper, treat, or pill pocket.
 You can make them whatever size you like.